 The Premier’s Priority focuses on holding domestic violence offenders to account and changing their offending behaviour through a range of targeted initiatives.
 These include:

 - enhancing the supervision of offenders managed by Community Corrections to ensure offenders are receiving the right intervention

-- increasing access to Corrective Services behaviour change programs in both the custodial and community settings to reduce the risk of future abusive behaviour
+- increasing access to behaviour change programs in both the custodial and community settings to reduce the risk of future abusive behaviour

-- strengthened sentencing laws so that more domestic violence offenders will be referred to Community Corrections for assessment and then supervised at a level appropriate to their risk
+- having strengthened sentencing laws so that more domestic violence offenders will be referred to Community Corrections for assessment and then supervised at a level appropriate to their risk

 - strengthening police capacity to identify and target serious repeat offenders